-- being clear and concise;

-- ensuring impartiality and objectivity;

-- encouraging the use of standard products;
+- being clear and concise; - ensuring impartiality and objectivity; - encouraging the use of standardised nonproprietary products; - integrating environmental sustainability into goods and services; and - eliminating unnecessarily stringent requirements.

-- encouraging sustainability; and

-- eliminating unnecessarily stringent requirements.

-3.3 Performance Measurement and Continuous Improvement
+3.3 Performance Measurement

 Appropriate performance measures are to be established and reporting systems will be used to monitor performance and compliance with the Procurement Policy and procedures.